Prompt Library · 36 prompts

 - Result: [figure vs. budget]

-- Challenges we're facing: [be honest]
+- Challenges we are facing: [be honest]

-- What we're prioritizing next quarter: [concrete actions]
+- Priorities for next quarter: [concrete actions]

 Write a CEO letter that:

-- Max 500 words, flowing prose
+- Max 500 words, running text

 FO-04

-Create a job listing
+Create a job advertisement

 HR

-We're looking for a [JOB TITLE] for our company.
+We are looking for a [JOB TITLE] for our company.

 About the company:

-- What we do: [brief description]
+- What we do: [short description]

-- Size and culture: [e.g. "15 people, flat organization, fast pace"]
+- Size and culture: [e.g., "15 people, flat organization, fast pace"]

-- Location: [city + remote policy]
+- Where: [location + remote policy]

 About the role: